A broken ankle is also called a fractured ankle. It happens when one or more bones in the ankle joint break.

 If you think you have a broken ankle, visit a doctor as soon as possible.

-Meanwhile, here’s what you can do to take care of yourself:
+Meanwhile, the National Health Service (NHS) says that you can do several other things to take care of yourself, including:

 - Keep weight off your foot.
 Elevate your ankle and prop it up on cushions.